Skip to Content

 Vegetable crudite on a platter.

-Step 4: Garnish the board with fresh herbs, edible flowers, and different types of lettuce, such as smaller romaine leaves, radicchio, or endives for decoration.
+Step 4: Garnish with fresh herbs, edible flowers, and lettuce, such as smaller romaine leaves, radicchio, or endives for decoration.

 Vegetable crudite on a platter.